 Black cohosh is a perennial plant known for its remedial effects on women’s health.
 With its estrogen-like properties, it is used in modern health supplements for women to ease menstrual discomfort and treat menopausal symptoms.
-Though it has been in use traditionally, it is not regulated by the FDC, and hence should not be taken in large doses without consulting a health practitioner.
+Though it has been in use traditionally as a herbal medicine, it is not regulated by the FDC, and hence should not be taken in large doses without consulting a health practitioner.

 Frequently Asked Questions

 Does black cohosh give you energy?

 Yes, black cohosh may help reduce the fatigue experienced by women going through menopausei XThe time that marks the end of the monthly menstrual cycle at the age of 40-50s due to a decline in female reproductive hormones.
 (28).

 Does black cohosh cause water retention?